abulte/dokku-pr-action/README.md

 When reopening a PR, if some commits have been made after closing and before reopening, two jobs will be launched (`reopened` and `synchronize`) and one of them will fail (hopefully `synchronize`).

+### Concurrent builds

+Don't push too fast :-) Concurrent builds will fail because there will be a deploy lock on the dokku app.

 ### TODO

 - [x] handle linked service creation (eg a database)